-There are 2 loads that a window had to withstand in order to comply, the first for domestic applications where 0.36kN or 36kg is applied per meter length over the window.
-The second for communal areas of flats or town houses where 0.74kN or 74kg is applied per meter length over the window.
-In both tests when the loads are applied windows are allowed to deflect by up to 18mm no more in order to comply with the requirements laid out in the standard BS6180.
+There are two loads that a window had to withstand in order to comply, the first for domestic applications where 0.36kN or 36kg is applied per meter length over the window.
+The second is for communal areas of flats or townhouses where 0.74kN or 74kg is applied per meter length over the window.
+In both tests, when the loads are applied, windows are allowed to deflect by up to 18mm no more in order to comply with the requirements laid out in the standard BS6180.

-Barriers compliant with this test will generally be used on first floors or above on a development outside windows to prevent falling in accordance with Part K but the cost of these can be an investment in themselves one which could be avoided or significantly reduced if the windows could prove their effectiveness as a barrier; so the question is can they?
+Barriers compliant with this test will generally be used on first floors or above on a development’s outside windows to prevent falling in accordance with Part K, but the cost of these can be an investment in themselves, one which could be avoided or significantly reduced if the windows could prove their effectiveness as a barrier; so the question is can they?

 The answer is yes.

-In order to prove fully and without doubt that our wooden windows are fully compliant and to help support our customers working to Building Regulations and for those looking to improve safety in their home we have undertaken the testing of our sash window to the British Standard BS6180.
+In order to prove fully and without a doubt that our wooden windows are fully compliant and to help support our customers working to Building Regulations and for those looking to improve safety in their home, we have undertaken the testing of our sash window to the British Standard BS6180.